Submit an Article

 Article

-Theoretical substantiation of the conditions for the introduction of heated air entering the mine shaft from the heating channels
+Theoretical substantiation of the conditions for the introduction of heated air entering a mine shaft from heater channels

 Authors: